What are Trinidad Scorpion “Butch T” peppers?

 Like all super-hots of this caliber, the “Butch T” is like a culinary solar flare – not to be eaten raw (or without a lot of dilution).
 They can reach just above 1.4 million Scoville heat units (SHU) at their peak, though there are many “Butch T” that fall within the ghost pepper heat range of 800,000 to 1,000,000 SHU.
 Compared to our jalapeño reference point, that’s 100 to 585 times hotter than a jalapeño.

 Comparing the “Butch T” to the Trinidad Moruga Scorpion: The Moruga Scorpion can reach near Carolina Reaper heights – close to 2 million SHU, though that’s not the norm.
 They tend to sit around 1.2 to 1.3 million SHU more often than not, and they rarely fall below 1.2 million.
 The “Butch T” Scorpion strain is often hotter than your typical Moruga Scorpion, but its floor is also much lower, so expect many instances where the “Butch T” is the milder option.

 Of course, this is like arguing the sharpness of two master blades.
-Either one will cut you plenty deep, and so it goes for either the Moruga Scorpion or the “Butch T” and their heat.
-Take extreme caution with the handling of either chili.
+Either one will cut you plenty deep, and so it goes for either.
+Take extreme caution in their handling.

 What do they look like and taste like?

 As the “Butch T” is a strain, they share the same appearance as other Scorpion peppers.
 They grow to one to two inches in length with a bulbous, wrinkly appearance.
 And there’s that stinger.
 Scorpion peppers have a pronounced point, like a stinger, that certainly give them an edgy, dangerous look.
 In terms of color, these chilies age from green to yellow/orange to red – the typical pepper maturation pattern.